 Ask the learners to imagine something they would like to have so much that they would be willing to make a sacrifice to get it.
 Then ask them to think of something they have that means "the world" to them.
 What would happen if they had to give up the thing they loved to get the thing they desired?

-At times Lo-Sun indicated that he felt, because he was blind and a beggar, that he did not have to give to others who were beggars too.
-Are there legitimate reasons why one can be excused from helping others?
-According to the folktale, are only the wealthy obliged to give to others?
+- Lo-Sun felt, because he was blind and a beggar, that he did not have to give to others who were beggars.
+Are only the healthy and wealthy obliged to give to others?

-In this folktale, whenever Lo-Sun was involved in an act of generosity, he noticed a change happening to himself, that is, an improvement in his vision.
-Think about whenever you have given to others, have you noticed a change in yourself?
+- Think about when you have given to others, have you noticed a change in yourself?
 What was it?

 Strand PHIL.II Philanthropy and Civil Society